In Glengarry Glen Ross, Alec Baldwin plays Blake, a belligerent trainer sent to shake up a tired, underperforming sales team.

 "Closing" shouldn’t be something that gets done to prospects.
 Instead, it should be a mutually agreed-upon outcome that’s a natural byproduct of a helpful, educational sales process.

 Traditional closing tactics are left over from an old era of sales.
-These techniques are particularly cringeworthy -- avoid them at all costs.
+Outdated sales tactics are particularly cringeworthy — avoid them at all costs.

 As its name suggests, the assumptive close operates under the assumption that a prospect is going to buy, even when they haven’t explicitly said so.
 Reps will ask prospects things like, “So what day should we get started?” in the hopes their buyers will get in the mindset of purchasing the product.

-Why it sucks: Treating prospects as if they’ve decided to purchase and hoping they’ll forget that they haven’t yet is a transparent effort at best, and insults their intelligence at worst.
+Why it doesn't work: Treating prospects as if they’ve decided to purchase and hoping they’ll forget that they haven’t yet is a transparent effort at best, and insults their intelligence at worst.

-Why it sucks: Actually, there is such thing as a bad time to purchase.
-The “cradle to grave” close ignores legitimate objections and breaks the cardinal rule of prospect relationships: Make prospects feel respected and heard.
-Don’t dismiss buyer concerns -- that’s something Blake would do.
+Why it doesn't work: Actually, there is such thing as a bad time to purchase.
+The "cradle to grave" close ignores legitimate objections and breaks the cardinal rule of prospect relationships: Make prospects feel respected and heard.
+Don’t dismiss buyer concerns — that’s something Blake would do.

 A spin on the traditional assumptive close, the alternative close presents a prospect with two product options.
 For example, "Would you like to buy the red shoe or the blue shoe?"

-Why it sucks: It’s an even more aggressive version of the assumptive close.
+Why it doesn't work: It’s an even more aggressive version of the assumptive close.
 Prospects won’t be tricked into buying with this tactic, and will easily see through your efforts to do so.

 This close offers prospects something free or deeply discounted if they’ll buy today, such as an extra product, or an item that would normally be an up-sell.

-Why it sucks: This close is not only bad for your prospect, it’s bad for you.
+Why it doesn't work: This close is not only bad for your prospect, it’s bad for you.
 Not only do you come off as desperate, this close leads to unrealistic long-term expectations.
 Are you willing to set the precedent that every time your prospect pushes back, you’ll have to provide something free?
-Also consider what it says about your brand if you’re willing to give things away for free.
-The “something for nothing” close cheapens your product’s value.
+Also, consider what it says about your brand if you’re willing to give things away for free.
+The "something for nothing" close cheapens your product’s value.

 This close attempts to leverage whatever sympathy your prospect might have for you.
 In this close, sales reps offer a deep discount or free add-on, and explain the freebie by telling their prospect they’re in the race for a sales contest.

-Why it sucks: Like the “something for nothing” close, reps who use this tactic set a bad long-term precedent.
+Why it doesn't work: Like the "something for nothing" close, reps who use this tactic set a bad long-term precedent.
 Even worse, this close asks prospects to buy for a reason completely unrelated to their situation.
-Prospects don’t care if you’re one sale away from President’s Club -- they care about solving their problems.
+Prospects don’t care if you’re one sale away from President’s Club — they care about solving their problems.
 And by bringing the focus onto yourself, you’re showing that you don’t.

 This close is used in response to a prospect question about the product.
 When a prospect asks, “Does the product do X?”, a rep responds, “If it did, would you be willing to buy today?”

-Why it sucks: Your primary responsibility as a salesperson isn’t just to close deals -- it’s to close good deals that benefit both you and your prospect.
+Why it doesn't work: Your primary responsibility as a salesperson isn’t just to close deals — it’s to close good deals that benefit both you and your prospect.
 If your prospect is still asking questions, it’s because they don’t fully understand the product and its value.
 Instead of using their question as an opening to make a hard sell, answer it.